iamsayan/ultimate-facebook-comments/readme.txt

 If you’re running a blog of any kind, you’re probably looking to build an online community.
 You're targeting like-minded people who share the interests highlighted by the content on your site.
 In that case, Facebook Comments may help you a lot.

-> GDPR compliant: does not collect any user data
+> GDPR compliant: does not collect any user data or does not send any data to any 3rd party website

 #### Ultimate Facebook Comments - Features